clhedrick/kerberos/README.md

 the request.
 Arguments are just passed on to the main kinit call.

 If your setup supports kinit -n, you might prefer to use that rather than kgetcred -a.

+## pam_kgetcred

+This effectively calls kgetcred with default arguments, using a cache name of /tmp/krb5cc_UID_cron.
+It also sets KRB5CCNAME to the cache name, and registers it for renewd

+## pam_reg_cc

+This registers the value of KRB5CCNAME (if any) so that renewd will renew it.

 ## pam